Learning Center

 Whether students quote the “green” initial author evidence or paraphrase it, it should be followed by “yellow” elaboration.
 Evidence can’t stand alone.
 For every text detail the reader states, he must clarify why it is important.

-Constructed-Response Sentence Stems for Elaboration - Student Handout
+Constructed-Response Sentence Stems for Elaboration - Elaboration in a sentence

 Elaborate & explain more